cloojure/modern-cljs/tut16.md

 ## Add login test assertion

-While `boot` is running, let's now add more assertions to the only one test we previously defined in the `modern-cljs.login.validators-test` namespace.
-Open the corresponding `test/cljc/modern_cljs/login/validators_test.cljc` file and start adding few assertions to the `user-credential-errors-test` test
+With `boot` still running, let's add more assertions to the only test defined in the `modern-cljs.login.validators-test` namespace.
+Open the corresponding file `test/cljc/modern_cljs/login/validators_test.cljc` and add a few assertions to the `user-credential-errors-test` function:
-function:

 ```clj
 (ns modern-cljs.login.validators-test